 I caught the last train from Haneda Airport Terminal 3 Train Station, and after 55 minutes, I arrived at Akabane station at 11:45 AM.
 My friend was waiting for me outside the station, wearing an anti-cold jacket, which amused me.
 I felt freezing whenever I came out of the station; because this area was not under air- conditioning.
-Instantly, I removed my jacket from my baggage and put it on to protect myself from bitterly cold weather.
+Instantly, I removed my jacket from my baggage and put it on to protect myself from the bitterly cold weather.
 I am always afraid of the cold, but I enjoy the cold weather in Japan.

-It was three minutes’ walking distance from my friend’s house, so we started to walk, and finally, we reached our destination at 12:30 PM.
+It was ten minutes’ walking distance from my friend’s house, so we started to walk, and finally, we reached our destination at 12:30 PM.
 It was the second time I was astonished that my friend had not locked his house.
 For my curiosity, I asked him why not lock his house when getting outside.
 He replied that there is a rare house robbery incident in Japan, even though you leave your houses without locking them.

 Figure 1: Oshiage Station Near Skytree